 My Experience With Ubuntu

-My past employer had many refugees working in the plant, including a wide cross-section of Africans from several countries.
-When we first started bringing these people in, I studied up on their customs, norms, and history so I could connect with them on a personal level.
+A past employer had a good many refugees in the plant including many Africans.
+When we first started hiring refugees, since I was doing new hire orientations I figured it was a good idea to study up on their customs, norms, and history to be able to better connect with them on a personal level.
 I feel incredibly richer as a result.

-My new Liberian friends were amazed when I wished them Happy Independence Day on July 26th.
-My musician friend from Uganda had a lot of fun at my expense as I struggled to learn a song in Lugandan so I could sing a harmony part with him.
-Judging from his face and laughter, I was probably singing something like “you smell like a water buffalo” before he got me straightened out with phonetics rather than spelling.
+My new Liberian friends got all big-eyed when I wished them Happy Independence Day on July 26th.
+A musician friend from Uganda had a lot of fun at my expense as I struggled to learn a song in Lugandan so I could sing a harmony part with him.
+Judging from his laughter, I was probably singing something like “you smell like a water buffalo” before he got me straightened out with phonetics rather than spelling.
 Wasn’t easy.